NITEOFF/Verkefni6/README.md

 # 13.3.3.6
 ### What are the names of the accounts listed?
-Answers will vary.
 The Administrator and Guest accounts are included in all the answers.

 ### c.
 Select the Groups folder.
 Name five groups from the list.
 Some of the Groups in the list are: Administrators, Backup Operators, Guests, Power.

 ### Which group does your account belong to?
-Answers will vary.
 The account should be a member of the Administrators Group because the user is logged into an account with administrative privileges.

 ### What is Student01 required to do when logging in the first time?
 Change password.